Adversarially Robust Low Dimensional Representations: Worst-case Approximation Guarantees

 where $C_G(q)>0$ is a constant that only depends on $q$ as given in Theorem~\ref{cor:norms-related} (for $q=\infty$ this value is at most $\pi/2$).
-Moreover, for any $\gamma>0$, there exists an algorithm that w.h.p. runs in polynomial time and finds an $r'\le r (1+1/\gamma)$-dimensional orthogonal projection $\widehat{\Pi}$ such that
+Moreover, for any $\gamma>0$, there exists an algorithm that runs in polynomial time and finds an $r'\le r (1+1/\gamma)$-dimensional orthogonal projection $\widehat{\Pi}$ such that

 \end{theorem}